BitBagCommerce/SyliusCmsPlugin/doc/use_case.md

 ## What Sylius CMS Plugin provides us with

 When using the BitBag Sylius CMS Plugin, administrators gain access to various tiles within the admin panel, each serving a specific purpose.
-These tiles include Blocks, Media, Pages, and Sections.
+These tiles include Collections, Templates, Pages, Blocks and Media.

 ## Brief overview of what each tile offers